 Concept/Design credit: Nathan Mills & Ryan Maxey

-Sooooo, I know I have touched on complacency in prior posts but it’s still weighing on my heart and it’s popped back up in things I’ve been reading soooo, I have to write it out.
+Sooooo, I know I have touched on complacency in prior posts but it’s still weighing on my heart and it’s popped back up in things I’ve been reading so, I guess I have to write it out.
 Sorry (not sorry) for the repetition.
-In What About Your Friends I said “Complacency is a Cancer that kills…” A Slice of Humble Pie was about how complacency almost cost me my current job and how it did cost me another job opportunity.
+In What About Your Friends I said “Complacency is a Cancer that kills…” A Slice of Humble Pie was about how complacency almost cost me my current job and did cost me another job opportunity.
 Minimizing Minimalism was essentially about remedying complacency.
 Then yesterday I read “If you only do what you feel like doing, your life will be miserable and you will be a failure.” - Matthew Kelly (from the Rhythm of life).
 Sounds harsh but it’s coming from a place of encouragement.
 Complacency permeates life in so many shapes and forms, most of which are super subtle, but sometimes it’s just a straight up ‘I don’t wanna.’
 Either way you slice it, the end result is always the same...complacency kills.

 My desire is to stop complacency in my thoughts and behaviors because I see it’s effects and I want no parts of it.
 Growth is the purpose of life, it is literally the WHY of existence.
 The best version of myself isn’t a destination to be reached, it’s a state of being to be maintained.
 Just as perfection isn’t attainable but progress always is; it’s about wanting and pursuing the most I can get out of this one life I get.
 Complacency is the opposite of the purpose of life and I’ve been living contrary to my purpose.
 I am constantly evolving or devolving and as the world around me keeps moving and changing, I have to follow suit or I choose to waste away.